Return to top

 flax egg mixed in a bowl

-Saute Burger Base: Place a large pan over medium-high heat and add 1 teaspoon of olive oil.
-Once oil is hot, add in onion, garlic and carrot, and red bell pepper.
+Saute Burger Base: Then while the flaxseed is resting, I’ll start making the spicy burger patties.
+In a large pan over medium-high heat, I’ll add 1 teaspoon of olive oil, and then I’ll toss in the onion, garlic and carrot, and red bell pepper.
 Sauté for 5 minutes or until onions are translucent and carrots begin to soften a bit.

 veggies cooking in a pan

 Add Spices, Blend Mixture: Transfer to a large bowl and stir in the spices: cumin, garlic powder, chili powder, paprika, salt and pepper.
-Using a food processor, high powered blender, or potato masher, blend black beans until well blended and just a few bean chunks remain.
+Using a food processor, high powered blender, or potato masher, mash black beans until well blended and just a few bean chunks remain.
 Transfer to the bowl with the veggies and then stir in the flax egg and the oat flour.
-Taste, adjust seasonings and add additional salt and pepper if necessary.
+At this point I always taste the black bean mixture, adjust seasonings and add additional salt and pepper if necessary.

 veggies and burger ingredients in a mixing bowl

-Make The Patties And The Tahini Sauce: The next step is to divide the mixture into 4 patties.
-Put on a plate lined with parchment paper, and cover with plastic wrap, place in the fridge for 10-15 minutes.
-While the burgers are in the fridge firming up, make the garlic tahini sauce by mixing together the following in a small bowl: tahini, garlic, lemon juice, water and salt.
+Make The Patties And The Sauce: The next step is to divide the mixture into 4 patties.
+Put on a plate or baking sheet lined with parchment paper, and cover with plastic wrap, place in the fridge for 10-15 minutes.
+While the burgers are in the fridge firming up, make the creamy sauce by mixing together the following in a small bowl: tahini, garlic, lemon juice, water and salt.
+For an even spicier sauce, I’ll sometimes add chipotle chile powder to the sauce as well!

 chipotle black bean burger patties on a white plate